ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking: Methodology

 \subsubsection{SNN Backbone}

 In symmetry with the ANN backbone, we apply a modified version of SpikingFormer \cite{zhou_spikingformer_2023} for the event branch to model global dependencies through spiking self-attention.
 SpikingFormer is a spike-driven variant of the ViT that significantly reduces energy consumption via the event-driven computing nature of SNNs.
 It comprises a spiking tokenizer for patch embedding and a series of spiking transformer blocks.
-It leverages a event-driven residual learning framework based on Leaky Integrate-and-Fire (LIF) neurons, where inputs are first converted into binary spike events (0/1) before linear operations to avoid non-spike computation.
-Its use of LIF combined with convolutional and batch normalization (ConvBN) layers contributes to energy efficiency.
-As illustrated in \cref{fig:istastrack-arch}, its encoder differs from the standard ViT architecture.
-In self-attention computation, event embeddings are processed by LIF neurons and ConvBN layers, followed by another LIF stage to generate spike-form queries (Q), keys (K), and values (V).
-Attention weights are computed through dot-product operations without softmax due to the non-negativity of spikes.
+The architecture leverages an event-driven residual learning framework based on Leaky Integrate-and-Fire (LIF) neurons, where inputs are first converted into binary spike events (0/1) before linear operations to minimize non-spike computation.
+The integration of LIF with convolutional layers and batch normalization (ConvBN) contributes to energy efficiency.
+As illustrated in \cref{fig:istastrack-arch}, the SNN encoder differs from the standard ViT architecture.
+In self-attention computation, event embeddings are processed by LIF neurons and ConvBN layers, followed by another LIF stage to generate spiking queries (Q), keys (K), and values (V).
+Attention weights are computed through dot-product operations omitting the softmax function due to the non-negativity of spikes.
 The MLP block is replaced with a lightweight module consisting of two LIF-based ConvBN layers.

 The original SpikingFormer is designed for single-image classification.
-To adapt it for object tracking and ensure architectural symmetry with the ANN backbone, we make two modifications.
-First, within the spiking tokenizer, the ConvBN layers are shared to process template and search images, whereas separate sets of LIF neurons are used for each to store distinct neuronal states.
-Second, the original use of 2D convolution in the MLP stage is not suitable for 1D token sequences formed by concatenating template and search embeddings.
-We replace them with 1D convolution, allowing joint processing of the combined tokens $\bm x^{E} \in \mathbb{R}^{N \times D}$.
+To adapt it for object tracking and ensure architectural symmetry with the ANN backbone, we introduce two modifications.
+First, within the spiking tokenizer, the ConvBN layers are shared to process both template and search images, while separate sets of LIF neurons are used for each to maintain distinct neuronal states.
+Second, the original use of 2D convolution in the MLP stage is not suitable for the 1D token sequences generated by concatenating template and search embeddings.
+We replace it with 1D convolution, allowing joint processing of the combined tokens $\bm x^{E} \in \mathbb{R}^{T\times M \times N}$.